Romans-I-XVI/Roku-gameEngine/README.md

 ###### ---Constants---

 - name: This is the object name as declared by defineObject().
-For example - A "ball" object can be defined, all instances of the object will have the name "ball" but will have different IDs.
+For example - A "ball" object can be defined, all entities of the object will have the name "ball" but will have different IDs.
 - id: This is the ID for this specific instance.
 - game: This is a reference to the game so that every object instance can easily access its methods.

 ###### ---Variables---

-- persistent: If true the instance will not be destroyed when the on changeRoom(), default behavior is to destroy all instances on changeRoom().
+- persistent: If true the instance will not be destroyed when the on changeRoom(), default behavior is to destroy all entities on changeRoom().
-- pauseable: If set to false the instance will continue to execute even when the game is paused.
+- pauseable: If set to false the entity will continue to execute even when the game is paused.
 Default is set to true, in which case only onDrawBegin(), onDrawEnd() and onDrawGui() will be called when the game is paused.
-- depth: Declares the instance draw depth.
+- depth: Declares the entity draw depth.
-- x/y: The x and y positions of the instance.
+- x/y: The x and y positions of the entity.
-- xspeed/yspeed: The movement speed of the instance.
+- xspeed/yspeed: The movement speed of the entity.
 Note: This is automatically multiplied by delta time.
-- colliders: Instances can have multiple colliders, you can modify collider properties here but adding a new collider should be done by the methods described below.
+- colliders: Entities can have multiple colliders, you can modify collider properties here but adding a new collider should be done by the methods described below.
-- images: Instances can have multiple images, you can modify image properties here but adding a new image should be done by the methods described below.
+- images: Entities can have multiple images, you can modify image properties here but adding a new image should be done by the methods described below.

 ###### ---Override Methods---